mstksg/inCode/copy/entries/five-point-haskell-1.md

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html

-Let's jump right into point 1: the doctrine of **Total Depravity**.
+Let's jump right into point 1: the doctrine of **Total Depravity**, and why Haskell is perfectly primed to make living with it as frictionless as possible.

 > Total Depravity: If your code's correctness depends on keeping complicated
 > interconnected structure in your head, a devastating incident is not a matter
 > of _if_ but _when_.
 >
-> Therefore, delegate these concerns to the compiler and tooling, express
+> Therefore, delegate these concerns to tooling and a sufficiently powerful
-> conditions in your types, and free yourself to only mentally track the actual
+> compiler, use types to guard against errors, and free yourself to only
-> important things.
+> mentally track the actual important things.

 Mix-ups Will Happen
 -------------------